- Last Updated: 13 Oct 22

 2. Limited Customer Support

-Another major drawback of Google Voice is its limited customer services.
+Another major drawback of Google Voice is its limited customer service.
 So if there is a problem, you will need to rely on technical forums and Google’s self-documentation.
 As the resources available to sort out the issues are few, it can be challenging if you run into a problem.

 3. You must have a Google Workspace account

 To set up Google Voice for your business, you need to have Google Workspace first.
-And the Google Workspace is not free at all.
+And Google Workspace is not free at all.
 It costs you $6 per month.
 So besides paying for Google Voice, you also have to pay for Google Workspace every month.

-4. No-Toll free Numbers
+4. No Toll-free Numbers

 In marketing and providing customer support, toll-free numbers are an important entity.
 It allows your leads and customers to reach out to you without them having to pay for the call.
 So businesses with a toll-free number are more likely to receive more product/service-related calls.
 It also allows your existing customers to reach out to you at the time of their need.